 - Enforce multi-factor authentication (MFA).
 (See Supplementing Passwords for more information.)

-Laurie Head is an owner of AIS Network.
+Laurie Head is the owner of AIS Network.